-Neal grew up under the Carolina blue skies of Chapel Hill, NC.
-He is a proud graduate of Virginia Episcopal School, attended Virginia Military Institute on a lacrosse scholarship and earned a BS in Sociology from Greensboro College in 1995, where he was a 3-year lacrosse letterman.
+Neal grew up in Chapel Hill, NC and is a proud graduate of Virginia Episcopal School.
+He attended Virginia Military Institute on a lacrosse scholarship and earned a BS in Sociology from Greensboro College in 1995.

-It was during his time in Greensboro that Neal was introduced to the management recruiting industry through a summer internship at Management Recruiters of Greensboro.
-While there, Neal learned the old-school techniques of headhunting: identifying, qualifying and placing passive, yet talented candidates for specific positions.
+It was during his time in Greensboro that Neal was introduced to the business of management recruiting through a summer internship with Management Recruiters International (MRI).
+That internship instilled in Neal the old-school techniques of headhunting: identifying, qualifying and placing passive, yet highly talented candidates for specific positions.

-In 1997, Neal relocated to Wilmington, NC as part of a start-up team for Management Recruiters of Wilmington.
-He focused on sourcing talent for automotive manufacturers and their suppliers.
-Along the way, he was exposed to world-class manufacturing methodologies to include advanced Product Development & Engineering, Lean Principals, Continuous Improvement, Bill of Materials, Six Sigma, Quality, 5S, and Just in Time.
+In 1997, Neal relocated to Wilmington, NC as part of a start-up team for MRI-Wilmington and focused on sourcing talent for automotive manufacturers and their suppliers.
+Along the way, he was exposed to world-class manufacturing methodologies to include advanced Product Development & Engineering, Lean Principals, Continuous Improvement, Manufacturing Engineering, Bill of Materials, Six Sigma, Quality Assurance, 5S and Just-In-Time.

-MRI-Wilmington grew to 15 associates and became a MRI Top 10 office nationwide.
-Neal hired and trained all of the company’s recruiters.
-He was on the forefront of introducing technological advances to the recruiting industry such as on-line job boards and electronic applicant tracking systems.
-In Wilmington, Neal stayed close to his love for lacrosse as the head coach at Cape Fear Academy from 1997-2001 and was voted the NC high school lacrosse coach of the year in 1997.
+MRI-Wilmington grew to 15 associates and became an MRI Top 10 office out of 800 offices nationwide.
+Neal hired and trained all the company’s recruiters and from 1998-2001, he was on the forefront of introducing technological advances to the recruiting industry such as on-line job boards, electronic applicant tracking and vetting software.

-Neal has served on the Boards of the American Boatbuilders & Repairers Association (ABBRA), the US Superyacht Association and the Sailing School Vessel (SSV) Oliver Hazard Perry, RI’s Education-at Sea tall ship.
-He has presented at numerous industry trade shows on the subject of identifying, hiring and keeping great employees.
-Neal and his firm have ongoing partnerships with the IYRS School of Trades & Technology, the Landing School and other marine industry training institutions to assist their curriculum and to help students prepare for their careers.
+Neal has served on the Boards of the American Boatbuilders & Repairers Association (ABBRA), the US Superyacht Association and the Sailing School Vessel (SSV) Oliver Hazard Perry, RI’s education-at-sea tall ship.
+He has presented seminars on identifying, hiring and keeping great employees at dozens of marine industry trade shows.
+Neal and his firm have ongoing partnerships with the IYRS School of Trades & Technology, the Landing School and many other marine industry training institutions to assist their curriculum and to help students prepare for careers.

-In 2016, Neal was awarded the RI Marine Trades Association’s John H. Chafee Boater of the Year Award as a person who has contributed to the success of the recreational boating industry in Rhode Island.
-He joined a long line of boating luminaries...the late Ted Hood, Sr., Halsey Herreshoff, Ken Read: they are past winners who spun their boating prowess into high profile careers.
+In 2016, Neal was awarded the RI Marine Trades Association’s John H. Chafee Boater of the Year, recognizing his contributions to the success of the recreational boating industry in the state.
+He joined a long line of boating luminaries, including the late Ted Hood, Sr., Halsey Herreshoff and Ken Read.

-Neal is an avid golfer, a converted Patriot’s fan and struggling gardener.
-He is currently restoring a 1931 wooden powerboat named ‘Charlie’ which can be seen cruising Newport Harbor throughout the summer.
-He and his family are active supporters of Sail Newport, SSV Oliver Hazard Perry, Seamen’s Church Institute, newportFILM and Aquidneck Land Trust.
+Neal is an avid golfer, a converted Patriot’s fan and a struggling gardener.
+He is currently restoring a 1931 wooden powerboat named ‘Charlie’ and he and his family are active supporters of Sail Newport, SSV Oliver Hazard Perry, StarKids, Seamen’s Church Institute, newportFILM and Aquidneck Land Trust.